 to restrict I/O at the disk level (but nothing finer grained than that).

 Because those apply to a whole physical disk rather than a partition or path, the following restrictions apply:

 - Limits will not apply to filesystems that are backed by virtual devices (e.g. device mapper).

 - If a filesystem is backed by multiple block devices, each device will get the same limit.

-- If the container is passed two disk devices that are each backed by the same disk,
+- If the instance is passed two disk devices that are each backed by the same disk,

 the limits of the two devices will be averaged.